 You have your guitar out one day playing a new song and all the sudden you come across a sus2 or sus4 chord?

-Maybe you cringe and think not more music theory but have no fear they are incredibly easy to play.
+Maybe you cringe and think not more music theory, but have no fear, they are incredibly easy to play (by the way, to learn chord theory in an easy way, get this ebook).
 And once you know the notes these chords are made of and how to use them in a song, you will wish you had discovered them long ago!

 Suspended chords create dissonance and tension and are found in many popular songs.